 Millet holds the third highest level of protein in the grain family following amaranth and quinoa.
 It has been eaten and cultivated for centuries by the Tibetans, and eaten as peasant food for the Chinese and Japanese.
 It is high in iron, lecithin and choline.
 Millet benefits the Spleen, Pancreas, Stomach and Gall Bladder.
 It helps keep cholesterol in check and reduces gall stones.
 Sweet, cooling and salty in nature in nourishes yin fluids and softens masses (stones and lumps).
 Millet builds strong bones, tendons and ligaments.
 It’s wonderful for athletes..so don’t just feed it to the birds.

 Oats, by nature, do not have gluten in them.
 However, they are often processed in plants where glutenous grains are processed and therefore become contaminated.
 Oats contain the highest amount of fats of any of the grains.
 Oats create strength and stamina.
-They contain high amounts of easily absorbed protein, calcium, iron, all the B vitamins except B12, iodine, phosphorus and vitamin E. Warm, sweet and slightly bitter, oats enter the Stomach, Spleen and replenish and nourish the nerves.
-They are building so use in deficiency and avoid if you have excess or need to trim.
+They contain high amounts of easily absorbed protein, calcium, iron, iodine, phosphorus, vitamin E and all the B vitamins except B12.
+Warm, sweet and slightly bitter, oats enter the Stomach, Spleen and replenish and nourish the nerves.
+They are building so use in deficiency and failure to grow and thrive.
+Because of their high mineral content, especially iodine, oats are helpful in treating thyroid issues.
 Try whole oat groats in soups or grain salads.
 If you are avoiding gluten, be sure to buy them with “gluten-free” on the label.

 The grain of the Incas, quinoa rocks when it comes to protein.
 Quinoa is high in calcium, Vitamin E, phosphorous and iron.
 Warm and sweet in nature, quinoa creates strength through the entire body and is one of the most easily digested grains.
 It helps to regenerate the Liver, nourish the Kidneys and Spleen and helps to treat depression.
 Quinoa needs to be rinsed to remove the natural pesticide called saponins that the plant produces to protect itself.
 Grilled Ratatouille with Quinoa.